 The absolute best way to train all puppies is through positive reinforcement.
 Do not punish your puppy when they get it wrong, praise them when they get it right.
 Praise can be a small treat, or by making a big fuss out of them for a few seconds.
 Reward them the second they get any training correct.
 Your puppy will build the link between what’s asked and what they need to do very quickly.

 - Consistent training every day will be needed

 Training should be done every day as much as possible.
 The more training you go through, even the basic commands, you’re Husky Pug mix will just learn to be more and more obedient.

 - Basic obedience commands should come first: Sit, Stay, Lay, Come Here, Paw

 These are basic but very important.
 Once your puppy knows these commands, it makes more difficult training a lot easier and feasible.
-Considering this hybrid mix will be difficult to train, it’s important you do this!
+Considering this crossbreed mix will be difficult to train, it’s important you do this!

 - Recall and sociability training should start as soon as possible after basic commands.

 With the Husky’s ability to be extremely stubborn, and the Pug’s tendency to be aloof.
-Recall and sociability training will be super important for a well-behaved hybrid.
+Recall and sociability training will be super important for a well-behaved crossbreed.
 Shift your focus to recall training and sociability after your Hug gets the basic commands.